 You definitely can’t get rid of the “big eater” label, but I do work really hard to recommend the best products to my fans and stop them from buying those that aren’t worth the money.
 That’s just how I am – I would hate it if they had a bad experience.
 After all, food and good mood go hand-in-hand!

 Q: What is your secret to becoming so popular with your fans?

-A: I realize more and more that it is never your packaging or business operations that attract fans, but your charisma.
-Here are the preconditions for that: Stay true to yourself, have good content, and don’t be pretentious.
+A: I realise more and more that it is never your packaging or business operations that attract fans, but your charisma.
+Here are the preconditions for that: Stay true to yourself, have good content and don’t be pretentious.

 Q: Where does your daily inspiration come from?

 A: Inspiration comes mostly from my fans.
 I focus on what they want to see rather than on what I’m dead-set on sharing.
 In our fan-centred economy, you really need to focus on the consumer, regardless of what you blog about.

 Q: What do you think about your career right now?

 A: I’m definitely happy with my career currently.
 Perhaps what I hope for the most is to spread joy and positive energy to young people through my influence as a blogger.